omid/powe_rs/README.md

 sudo powe_rs uninstall
 ```

-To also remove the installed powe_rs binary:
+To also remove the installed binary:

 ```sh
 sudo powe_rs uninstall -a